 Clearly, money is an important part of moving out of state.
 But what do you do if you’ll be moving before you have a job in your new city and state?
 It turns out that it’s still possible to make the move if you follow a few tips.

-Start by saving up.
-If you follow our recommendation of saving enough money to cover the move and several months of living expenses, you can stay afloat while you look for a new job.
+Start by saving up a moving budget.
+If you follow our recommendation of saving enough money to cover the moving costs and monthly expenses for a few months, you can stay afloat while you look for a new job.

-If you currently have a job in the state you’ll be leaving, you can ask whether telecommuting would be possible when you move.
+If you have a job in your current state you’ll be leaving, you can ask whether telecommuting would be possible when you move.
 This can allow you to keep the cash coming in even after you move out of state.